mfioravanti-yseop/gitflow_lab/README.md

 ## Exercise 3: Create features in parallel

 Generally, there are several developers doing features on a project, and we will test that in this exercise!
-The first three steps will repeat the same steps as for *Exercise 1*, everytime creating your branch from *develop*, and ***not doing yet the integration of the feature in develop!***.
+The first three steps will repeat the same steps as for *Exercise 1*, everytime creating your branch from *develop*, and ***not doing yet the integration of the feature in develop***.

-### 2.1: Add a feature
+### User 1: Add a feature

-Create a branch *feature/divide*, and in the file *src/file3.js*, create a function divide(a,b) that returns the result of a / b.
+Create a branch *feature/delivery*, and in the file *src/_texts/DeliveryProcess.ytextfunction*, modify the content of the text.

-### 2.2: add another independent feature
+### User 2: add another independent feature

-Create a branch named *feature/change_message*, and in the file *src/file1.js*, change the message of the console.log.
+Create a branch named *feature/product_desc*, and in the file *src/_texts/ProductDescription.ytextfunction*, change the content of the text to describe the product.

-### 2.3: modify the same file as another feature
+### User 3: modify the same file as another feature

 You'll create a third feature, but this time, we will willingly provoke a conflict!
-So create a branch *feature/multiply*, still on *develop*, and modify again *src/file3.js*.
-Add a function that multiply, just after the function *power*.
+So create a branch *feature/related_products*, still on *develop*, and modify again *src/_texts/ProductDescription.ytextfunction*.
+Don't touch the current text, but add just after a list of related products.

-### 2.4: integrate the first feature
+### User 1: integrate the first feature

-This part is the easy one, and you could integrate in *develop* exactly how you did in Exercise 1.
+This part is the easy one, and you could integrate *feature/delivery* in *develop* via a PR, exactly how you did in Exercise 2.

-### 2.5: integrate a feature after the base branch has changed
+### User 2: integrate a feature after the base branch has changed

+You can create a Pull Request for the branch *feature/product_desc*.

-The branch *feature/change_message* has no conflict with the base branch *develop*.
+The branch *feature/product_desc* has no conflict with the base branch *develop*.
 But at this state, it is based on an old version of *develop*.
+Github will indeed tell you that your branch is not up-to-date.
 So we have two ways to proceed.

 * either you do directly a **merge**: this means you reunite your branch with the actual state of *develop*
 * or you do a **rebase** first: this means you take the actual state of *develop* and put your work after that